 If you do not want to rely on luck, separate the competencies and divide responsibilities among more than one agency!
 Thus, the risk is better spread, because all agencies cannot fail at once.
 Thanks to the higher degree of agency specialization the quality of the results will generally be higher, as when the project is being fulfilled by one agency.

 Of course it is important, that the collaboration between the agencies is right when it is necessary.
-Our agency often collaborate with other SEO or marketing agencies relating to the online shop creation or support - they give us the tasks and we implement them, very simple.
+Our agency often collaborate with other SEO or marketing agencies relating to the online store creation or support - they give us the tasks and we implement them, very simple.
 In 90% of cases, such collaboration worked very well.
 When it comes to CRM or PIM implementation, we are the right partner for you.

 Customers are wrongly afraid of it, because if the competences are clearly divided, the responsibility for the work results is also clear and there will be no unpleasant quarrels if everyone knows what they are responsible for.